-In this paper, we prove the estimate \eqref{res} holds for all $p,q$ in \eqref{q-p}, with some loss of angular derivatives.
-Our strategy is to use the spherical harmonic expanding as well as localized restriction estimates.
-In contrast to the radial case, e.g. \cite{Shao, CG}, the main difficulty comes from the asymptotic behavior of Bessel function $J_{\nu}(r)$ when $\nu\gg1$.
+where $d\sigma$ is the induced Lebesgue measure on $\mathbb{S}^{n}$ and $H^s(\mathbb{S}^{n})$ denote the $L^2$-Sobolev space of order $s$ on the sphere.
+An advantage of the proof consists in a fact that inequality \eqref{sres} is based on $L^2$-spaces.
+The advantage of using the $L^2$-based Hilbert space also allows us to use effective the $TT^*$ arguments to obtain Strichartz estimate with a wider range of admissible indexes by compensating with extra regularity in angular direction; see Sterbenz \cite{Sterbenz} for wave equation, Cho-Lee\cite{CL} for general dispersive equations and the authors \cite{MZZ1} for wave equation with an inverse-square potential.
+Concerning other results in this direction, Cho-Hwang-Kwon-Lee \cite{CHKL} studied profile decompositions of fractional Schr\"odinger equations under the angular regularity assumption.
+In this paper, we prove that estimate \eqref{res} holds for all $p,q$ in \eqref{q-p} by compensating with some loss of angular derivatives.
+Our strategy is to use a spherical harmonic expanding as well as localized restriction estimates.
+In contrast to the radial case, e.g. \cite{Shao, CG}, the main difficulty comes from the asymptotic behavior of the Bessel function $J_{\nu}(r)$ when $\nu\gg1$.
 It is worth to point out that the method of treating cone restriction \cite{MZZ} is not valid since it can not be used to exploit the curvature property of paraboloid multiplier $e^{it|\xi|^2}$.
-We notice that the bilinear argument used in \cite{Shao}, which is in spirit of Carleson-Sj\"olin argument or equivalently the $TT^*$ argument, can be used to deal with the oscillation of the paraboloid multiplier.
-By this clue one need to write the Bessel function $J_\nu(r)\sim c_\nu r^{-1/2}e^{ir}$ which is easy for small $\nu$ (corresponding to the radial case) but seems more complicate for $\nu\gg1$.
-Indeed, one can do this when $\nu^2\ll r$, but it will cause much more loss of derivative for the case $\nu\lesssim r\lesssim \nu^2$ in which it is difficult for one to capture simultaneously the oscillation and decay behavior of $J_{\nu}(r)$.
-Our idea is to establish a $L^4_{t,x}$-localized restriction estimate by directly analyzing the kernel associated with the Bessell function.
-The key ingredient is exploring the decay and oscillation property of $J_\nu(r)$ for $r\gg \nu$, and resonant property of paraboloid multiplier.
-On the other hand, we have to overcome low decay shortage of $J_{\nu}(r)$ (when $\nu\sim r\gg1$) by compensating a loss of angular regularity.
-The loss of angular regularity fortunately is not too much, exact the gap between $L^4_{\text{sph}}$ and $L^2_{\text{sph}}$.
-Before stating the main theorem, we introduce some notations.
+We note that the bilinear argument used in \cite{Shao}, which is in spirit of Carleson-Sj\"olin argument or equivalently the $TT^*$ argument, can be used to deal with the oscillation of the paraboloid multiplier.
+To use this argument, one needs to write the Bessel function $J_\nu(r)\sim c_\nu r^{-1/2}e^{ir}$ when $r\gg1$.
+This expression works well for small $\nu$ (corresponding to the radial case) but it seems complicate to write the Bessel function in that form when $\nu\gg1$.
+Indeed, as in \cite{Zhang}, one can do this when $\nu^2\ll r$, but it will cause more loss of derivative for the case $\nu\lesssim r\lesssim \nu^2$, since it is difficult to capture simultaneously the oscillation and decay behavior of $J_{\nu}(r)$.
+Our new idea here is to establish a $L^4_{t,x}$-localized restriction estimate by directly analyzing the kernel associated with the Bessel function.
+The key ingredient is to explore the decay and oscillation property of $J_\nu(r)$ for $r\gg \nu$, and resonant property of paraboloid multiplier.
+We also have to overcome low decay shortage of $J_{\nu}(r)$ (when $\nu\sim r\gg1$) by compensating a loss of angular regularity.
+Before stating the main theorem, we introduce some notation.
 Incorporating the angular regularity, we set the infinitesimal generators of the rotations on Euclidean space:

 and define for $s\in\R$